 Spectacle Regional in Southbridge, MA

-In Southbridge I arranged to play in events with teammates Jim Osofsky and Mike Heider.
+A five-day regional was scheduled for Southbridge, MA, on April 17-21 (Wednesday-Sunday).
+I decided to play for three days starting on Thursday.
 On Thursday my partner in the Open Swiss was Abhi Dutta.
 On Friday I played with Eric Vogel in the 0-4,000 knockout, a two-day event.
+Our teammates were Jim Osofsky and Mike Heider.
+I commuted all three days.
+My wife Sue did not attend.

 My experience with lunches in Southbridge had not been positive.
 I therefore made myself a sandwich before leaving on Thursday.
 I also brought a package of diced peaches and a bag of potato chips.
-As usual, I stopped at McDonald’s in West Stafford on my way to Southbridge for my usual sandwich.
-It was very slow, expensive, and they added cheese to my sausage biscuit with egg, thereby ruining McD’s best sandwich.
-I resolved to try something different on Friday.
+On my way to Southbridge I made my usual stop at McDonald’s in West Stafford for my usual sandwich.
+It was very slow, expensive, and they added erroneously cheese to my sausage biscuit with egg, thereby ruining McD’s best sandwich.
+I resolved to try a different approach to breakfast on Friday.

 I located my teammates.
 Mike and Jim played North-South.
 We lost our first round by 19 points.
 The second round was even worse, a by 21 point shellacking by Michael and Ulla Sattinger’s team.
 One of the swings was our teammates’ fault.
 On the other one I opened 1♥.
 Abhi raised.
-I had twelve points consisting of three kings and three jacks.
+I had twelve points that consisted of three kings and three jacks.
 We were vulnerable, and so I did not want to pass up a potential game.
 However, when I counted my losers, I was astounded at the result—9!
 I passed and then took eleven tricks.
 Michael must have been more aggressive.
 They bid the game.
 He was right, but Losing Trick Count, which I always consult in non-competitive auctions when we have a fit in a suit, had never let me down so dramatically.

 So, we were assigned to the second three-way.
 We won both of those rounds, one by seven and one by one.
-At lunch I ate my sandwich and some of the chips.
+At lunch I ate my sandwich and some of the chips that I had brought.
 I bought a can of Diet Pepsi for $3.
 I did not eat my peaches because I forgot to bring a spoon.
 I put them back in my cold pack.

 After lunch we won the fifth round by 14.
 We should have won the sixth round, too, but Abhi made a lead-directing double that diverted me from leading correctly after I took my only defensive trick.
 We won the final round by only two imps, and we needed an eleven-imp swing on the last hand to achieve it.
 One of our teammates’ opponents got mixed up and bid an impossible slam.
 They say that it is better to be lucky than good.